jgeller112/ERDOS_EEG_Project/README.md

 # Figure 1

-Grand-avergae across subjects and electrodes for each of the three conditions.
+Grand-average across subjects and electrodes for each of the three conditions.

 ![image](https://user-images.githubusercontent.com/18429968/118040716-eb7bc200-b33f-11eb-8275-159c13fb5002.png)